Constructing Interpretable Features from Compositional Neuron Groups: Acknowledgments

 \section{Acknowledgments}

 We thank Aaron Mueller for his valuable feedback and guidance on training sparse autoencoders.
-This work was supported in part by the Gemma 2 Academic Research Program at Google, a grant from Open Philanthropy, and the Israel Science Foundation grant 1083/24.
+This work was supported in part by the Gemma 2 Academic Research Program at Google, a grant from Open Philanthropy, the Alon Scholarship, and the Israel Science Foundation grant 1083/24.